Pelvic Organ Prolapse

 Causes of pelvic organ prolapse

-Pelvic organ prolapse is due to a lack of underlying support for the organs due to weakness in the muscles, ligaments and connective tissue that attach to the bones of the pelvis.
+Pelvic organ prolapse is caused by a lack of underlying support for the organs due to weakness in the muscles, ligaments and connective tissue that attach to the bones of the pelvis.
 The weakening of this “hammock” of support, as it is often called, may occur due to a number of factors.
 These include:

-- Chronic issues that increase pressure on the pelvic organs such as constipation or asthma.
+- Chronic issues that increase pressure on the pelvic organs such as constipation or chronic obstructive pulmonary disease.

 Are you experiencing symptoms of POP?

-If you’re having any of the below symptoms, make an appointment with one of our female pelvic specialists today.
+If you’re having any of the below symptoms, make an appointment with our urogynecologist today.

 Make an appointment